Is Your Baby Allergic To Breast Milk?

 According to doctors, actual allergy to breast milk does not exist (although at first, it might appear to be the problem).

 If your baby is allergic to cow's milk, your infant can react to the cow's milk proteins from your diet.
 The same thing can happen for other foods that the baby is allergic to, such as peanuts, soy or eggs.
-These foods are passed on as proteins in the mother's breast milk.
+Food allergens can remain intact as proteins in the mother's breast milk.

 Baby eczema that you might think is from your breast milk could be occurring due to other factors as well, so its important to cover all your bases and omit anything you think is suspect.